boiniraj/boiniraj/README.md

 ##  About Me
-I'm Rajkumar, a recent Master of Computer Applications (MCA) graduate from Chaitanya Deemed To Be University with a passion for backend development and cloud technologies.
+I'm Rajkumar, a recent Master of Computer Applications (MCA) Post Graduate from Chaitanya Deemed To Be University with a passion for backend development and cloud technologies.
 This README is my playground to showcase my journey, skills, and aspirations.
 Let’s dive in!.

 ---
 ## 🌟 Skills & Interests